anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 #### Ruling
 Upon the filing of a protest with the Commissioner, the Commissioner shall call a meeting of the Rules and Competition Committee at the earliest possible date.
 Judgment regarding the merit of the protest shall be made after deliberation.

-Forfeiting teams must pay, at the time of the forfeit, the full cost of the umpire(s), and shall be considered not in good standing as defined in [Classification; Standing](#classification-standing).
-Teams will be considered not in good standing until payment is made.
-In the event a team is unable to pay the umpire at the proper time, the team’s forfeit fee will be used to cover initial forfeits.
-The cost of additional forfeits will be paid by the team.

 ### Game Outcomes

 #### Technical forfeit